Marcus Aemilius Lepidus (consul 158 BC)

 Marcus Aemilius Lepidus was a Roman consul for the year 158 BC, together with Gaius Popillius Laenas.
-He was a praetor in year 161 or earlier, and was possibly the presiding praetor when the Senate was holding discussions on the dispute between Magnesia and Priene.
+He was a praetor in year 161 or earlier, and was possibly the presiding praetor when the Roman Senate was holding discussions on the dispute between Magnesia and Priene.
 He is mentioned in a context that suggests he was one of the Decemviri sacris faciundis, a priestly college (collegium) who oversaw the Sibylline Books in year 143.